BrainPhoto/CleanCapture.PY/solution_implementation.md

    - **Functionality**: This chat feature provides users with real-time, AI-driven assistance on waste management topics.
 It helps users understand recycling guidelines, disposal methods, and answers any queries related to waste management.

 5. **Deployment**:
-   - **Platform**: The web application was deployed on **Azure Web Services (AWS)**.
+   - **Platform**: The web application was deployed on **Azure Web App Services**.
 This deployment choice provides robust scalability, security, and accessibility for users across various regions and devices.
    - **Testing**: The application underwent extensive testing across multiple devices, including desktops, tablets, and smartphones, to ensure consistent performance and reliability.
 This testing phase verified that the application functions well regardless of the device or operating system.

 6. **Ongoing Optimization and Maintenance**: